BrentonCozby/ejs-sass-static-boilerplate/README.md

 2. ```npm run dev``` (to start server and watch files)

 **Development Features:**
-- "Hot Reloading" from browser-sync will update your app (without reloading the page!) whenever any file in dist is updated
+- "Hot Reloading" from browser-sync will update your app in the browser when you change your ejs, scss, or js files

 ## PRODUCTION